simonecesano/Minion-Task-Generator/README.md

                                              }
                                    }));

-job will be run with the Minion::Job::Role::Timeout role.
-The role will be passed a timeout option of 6 seconds.
+Then the job will be run with the Minion::Job::Role::Timeout role, which will be passed a timeout option of 6 seconds.

 Options can also be overridden at the job level, by passing them after an argument named '-opts' like this: